 Earlier this week I shared my Pendleton wool Oslo Coat, by far the warmest coat I own (seriously giving my North Face parka a run for it's money!)
-While the wool I used was quite thick, and I chose a flannel backed satin for added warmth, the true hero of this project was a Thinsulate interlining and in today's post I'm going to explain how to sew with this miraculous product, perfect for our Clare Coat or any other coat pattern you may be using.
+While the wool I used was quite thick, and I chose a flannel backed satin for added warmth, the true hero of this project was a Thinsulate interlining and in today's post I'm going to explain how to sew with product, perfect for our Clare Coat or any other coat pattern you may be using.

-Thinsulate is a quilted, polyester filled batting that is engineered specifically for adding warmth to outerwear and sleeping bags.
+Thinsulate is a quilted, polyester-filled batting that is engineered specifically for adding warmth to outerwear and sleeping bags.
 It also works well to fight damp conditions and is made with a blend of polyester and olefin.

 To understand the thickness between these three options:

 - Your pattern must be lined in order to interline with Thinsulate or our recycled wool interlining.

 - If the garment is close fitting, you may want to consider going up a size, since the batting will add bulk.
 Make a muslin to determine if this is necessary.